How to generate a WebAPI client for your ASP.NET Core 8.0 WebAPI: A Step-by-Step Guide with Swashbuckle and NSwag

 }Next, update the

-command in the build process.
-Add the following code to the.csproj
+.csprojfile to include theswagger tofilecommand in the build process.
+Add the following code to the.csprojfile:1

 2